 - Retain existing customers

-Traditionally, marketers have sought consumer attention by “disrupting.”
-The idea is that once a brand has forcefully placed itself in front of a potential customer, she’ll immediately be interested in buying.
-This strategy is what’s commonly known as outbound marketing.
+In traditional outbound marketing, marketers have sought consumer attention by “disrupting”.
+The brand forcefully places itself in front of a potential customer and hopes that they’ll be interested in buying.
 Some examples of outbound marketing include TV advertisements, billboards, telemarketing, radio ads and direct mail.